Software-Lifecycle-Consultants/poc-archive/README.md

 - Go into your project's parent folder and exescute following commands

-1. Initializes a new Git repository in the current directory.
+1. Initialize a new Git repository in the current directory.
  ```bash
 git init
  ```
-2. Updates your local copy of the remote branches wih the latest changes from the remote repository
+2. Update your local copy of the remote branches wih the latest changes from the remote repository
  ```bash
 git fetch
  ```